 Embodiment in action

 Our research is grounded on the concept of embodiment and focuses on two main topics: motor decision making and joint action.
 In this context, we are interested, among other aspects, in the influence of age-related changes in cognitive and motor functioning on movement coordination.
 In addition and in support of open science efforts, we are active in the field of research data management.

-++ News ++
+++ NEWS ++